mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 __Block Specific Rules:__

-1. Blocks containing NRD kernel(s) are only be valid if block version >= 4.
+1. A block containing NRD kernel(s) is only be valid if block version >= 4.
-2. Blocks will be subject to NRD relative lock height rules.
+2. A block containing NRD kernel(s) is only valid if all defined relative lock height rules are met.
+3. Two duplicate NRD kernel instances cannot exist in the same block.

 __Transaction Specific Rules:__

-1. Transactions containing NRD kernel(s) will not be relayed or broadcast unless the current chain head version >= 4.
+1. A transaction containing NRD kernel(s) will not be accepted by the local txpool/stempool unless chain head version >= 4.
-2. Transaction selection from the txpool when building a candidate block, must not select any transactions containing NRD kernel(s) unless the block version >= 4.
+2. A transaction containing NRD kernel(s) will not be relayed or broadcast to other nodes unless chain head version >= 4.
+3. A transaction containing NRD kernel(s) will not be accepted by the local txpool/stempool unless it meets the defined relative lock height rule in the next block.
+4. A transaction containing NRD kernel(s) will not be relayed or broadcast to other nodes unless it meets the defined relative lock height rule in the next block.
+5. Two duplicate NRD kernel instances cannot exist in the txpool/stempool concurrently.

 #### Weights & Fees